Varanasi–Lucknow Charbagh Varuna Express

 It operates as train number 14227 from Varanasi Junction to Lucknow NR and as train number 14228 in the reverse direction, serving the state of Uttar Pradesh.

 It is named after the Lord of Water–Varuna is one of three trains that run between Varanasi Junction and Lucknow NR, the others being 14219/20 Varanasi–Lucknow Express & 14203 / 04 Varanasi–Lucknow Intercity Express.

 Coaches

-The 14227 / 28 Varanasi–Lucknow Varuna Express has 1 AC Chair Car, 14 General Unreserved & 2 SLR (Seating cum Luggage Rake) coaches.
+The 14227 / 28 Varanasi–Lucknow Varuna Express has 1 AC Chair Car, 14 General Unreserved and 2 SLR (Seating cum Luggage Rake) coaches.
 It does not carry a pantry car.

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 14227 Varanasi–Lucknow Varuna Express covers the distance of 284 km in 4 hours 55 mins (57.76 km/hr) & in 5 hours 35 mins as 14228 Lucknow–Varanasi Varuna Express (50.87 km/hr).
+The 14227 Varanasi–Lucknow Varuna Express covers the distance of 284 km in 4 hours 55 mins (57.76 km/h) and in 5 hours 35 mins as 14228 Lucknow–Varanasi Varuna Express (50.87 km/h).